Anne Goldthwaite

 Anne Goldthwaite (June 28, 1869 – January 29, 1944) was an American painter and printmaker and an advocate of women's rights and equal rights.
 Goldthwaite studied art in New York City.
 She then moved to Paris where she studied modern art, including Fauvism and Cubism, and became a member of a circle that included Gertrude Stein, Henri Matisse, and Pablo Picasso.
 She was a member of a group of artists that called themselves Académie Moderne and held annual exhibitions.

 Back in the United States, she exhibited, along with other modern artists like Mary Cassatt, Vincent Van Gogh, Edgar Degas, and Claude Monet at the 1913 New York Armory Show.
 She set up residence in New York City and spent the summers with family in Montgomery, Alabama.
 She taught at Art Students League of New York for 23 years and during the summers, she was an instructor at the Dixie Art Colony.
 After returning from Paris, she accepted commissions for works of art and exhibited her paintings in New York City.

-She became known in the South for her scenes of post-slave rural African American life.
+She became known in the South for her scenes of post-slavery rural African American life.
 She was an organizer for the 1915 Exhibition of Painting and Sculpture by Women Artists for the Benefit of the Woman Suffrage Campaign and created works of art for the event.

 Early life

 Anne Wilson Goldthwaite was born in Montgomery, Alabama, on June 28, 1869.
-Her father, Richard W. Goldthwaite, served as an artillery captain for the Confederacy during the Civil War.
+Her father, Richard W. Goldthwaite, was an artillery captain for the Confederacy during the Civil War.
 He was the son of Alabama senator George Goldthwaite.
 Her family moved to Dallas, Texas and remained there for the majority of her childhood while her father looked for work.
 Upon the death of her parents, Goldthwaite and her two sisters returned to Alabama to be cared for by various family members.
 Her aunt presented her to society as a promising young debutante who was destined to become a southern belle.
 This changed after her fiancé was killed in a duel.
 While visiting Goldthwaite in Alabama, her uncle Henry Goldthwaite was impressed by her drawing and painting skills.
 To lift her spirits, he offered to support her financially for up to ten years if she relocated to New York City to study art.
 Goldthwaite arrived in New York around 1898 and enrolled at the National Academy of Design, where she studied etching with Charles Frederick William Mielatz and painting with Walter Shirlaw.